Philadelphia Weather: How Much Snow Will Major Nor'easter Dump On Your Area?

 Very cold air will be present for this storm, thanks to both the arctic front and the overnight timing, so we expect this to be fluffy, high-ratio snow, meaning more like a 12:1 ratio of snow to water content.

 Winds behind the storm Saturday will continue to be quite strong with gusts over 35 mph.
 This will lead to sub-zero wind chills Saturday night, which could be very dangerous for those without power.
-Make sure to have a plan in place for a power outage, especially if you live close to the coast.MORE NEWS: Philadelphia Officials Rollout New Plan To Address Gun Violence Epidemic After Bartram High Student Was Killed
+Make sure to have a plan in place for a power outage, especially if you live close to the coast.MORE NEWS: Major Preparations Underway At Jersey Shore, Philadelphia Region Ahead Of Winter Storm

 In a tiny bit of better news, we’ll start February next week with a winter warmup.
 Highs are expected to surge into the 50s by Wednesday!